outreachy/website/README.md

 PATH="$PWD/node_modules/.bin:$PATH" ./manage.py test
 ```

-You'll need to set up a new internship round, following the instructions in the [Django shell section](#django-shell).
+You'll need to set up a new internship round, following the instructions in the [Django shell section](#django-shell) and the [internship round section](#setting-up-a-new-internship-round).

 # Misc virtual env topics